mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 <article class="module-content grid-x grid-padding-x">
 <div class="cell small-12">

-## What's change in Version 8
+## What's changed in Version 8

-Released in May 2024, the main change in version 8 of `web-ext` is from use of the [addons.mozilla.org API](https://addons-server.readthedocs.io/en/latest/topics/api/v4_frozen/signing.html) to the [addons.mozilla.org add-on submission API](https://addons-server.readthedocs.io/en/latest/topics/api/addons.html) for signing.
+Released in May 2024, the main change in version 8 of `web-ext` is from the signing features of [addons.mozilla.org API v4](https://addons-server.readthedocs.io/en/latest/topics/api/v4_frozen/signing.html) to the submission features of [addons.mozilla.org add-on API v5](https://addons-server.readthedocs.io/en/latest/topics/api/addons.html).
+The V5 API was available to use experimentally in version 7 but is now the standard in version 8.
+This change enables web-ext to create listed versions of your extension for publication on AMO, rather than providing a signed file for self-hosting.

 ### Removed